 Killer Inside covers both Hernandez's life and career on and off the field.
 A football prodigy, Hernandez came from a family of players, until a series of catastrophic events twisted the gridiron hero.
 There was his father's sudden death when Aaron was 16.
 There was his mother's affair with a family friend that broke up the marriage.
 There was the lure of other family members who brought him into contact with unsavory people.

 Aaron Hernandez kept making poor decision after poor decision, perhaps in part to drown out his deep personal traumas.
 He went to the University of Florida rather than nearby University of Connecticut, where he could have been with his brother.
-U of F was more seductive in that there he could indulge in activities both sensual and criminal despite the ostensibly Christian oversight of quarterback Tim Tebow and coach Urban Meyer.
-Already highly emotionally immature when he graduated early to play for the Florida Gators, U of F exacerbated his
+U of F was more seductive in that there he could indulge in activities both sensual and criminal despite the ostensibly Christian oversight of Gators quarterback Tim Tebow and coach Urban Meyer.
+Already highly emotionally immature when he graduated early to play for the Florida Gators, U of F exacerbated his violent tendencies.

-He next managed to get drafted by perhaps the worst choice for him: the New England Patriots, where he could reconnect with the bad company he kept before going to FSU.
+He next managed to get drafted by perhaps the worst team for him: the New England Patriots, where he could reconnect with the bad company he kept before going to FSU.
 From that, despite a long-term relationship with high school sweetheart Shayanna Jenkins and fathering a daughter, Hernandez still had various issues that his exceptional football career masked.
 While drugs were an issue, it was his continuing violence off-the-field that was the most dangerous.

 That culminated in the murder of Miss Jenkins' sister's boyfriend Odin Lloyd.
 Hernandez became the prime suspect, was arrested and quickly dumped by the Patriots.
 The Lloyd murder was when Hernandez was finally charged with a crime, but soon previous actions including past murders came to light.
 Convicted of Lloyd's murder, another murder case brought an acquittal.
 While in the midst of his appeal, he was "outed" on a sports talk show with various crude remarks about "tight ends" and "receivers" on April 17, 2017.
 On April 19, Aaron Hernandez was found dead.